mmezic/NQS_Shastry-Sutherland/README.md

 ## Submitting to a cluster
 The file [main.py](main.py) and its modifications contain code that can be submitted to a computational cluster.
-It loads the parameters of the simulation from one of configuration files so that multiple different simulations can be submitted without conflicts.
+It loads the parameters of the simulation from one of the configuration files so that multiple different simulations can be submitted without conflicts.
 The name of the config file may be given as an argument during submission, for example:
 ```
 python3 main.py -f config
 ```